cryptool-org/cryptool1/readme-source.txt

 2. Tools you need
    ~~~~~~~~~~~~~~
 For building CrypTool completely you need:
-- A Microsoft C++ Compiler:
+- Microsoft C++ Compiler:
-    - VS.net 2003
+    - Visual Studio 2008.
-    - Visual Studion C++ 6.0 is NOT supported any longer (and will not work)
+    - Older compilers like Visual Studio 2005 are no longer supported and will not work
-    - VS 2005 does not work without significant changes (will be supported in future)
+      with the current solution and project files (*.sln, *.proj).
+    - The free Visual C++ 2008 Express Edition cannot be used, because it lacks MFC support.
 - Perl (>= Version 5.00)

-Remark:
-The free version of the Visual C++ Toolkit 2003 (http://msdn.microsoft.com/visualc/vctoolkit2003/)
-cannot be used as compiler for CrypTool because it is not complete enough to do so! (status: 11/2004)
+- NullSoft NSIS for building the installer http://nsis.sourceforge.net/

 3. The programs (CrypTool.exe and AES-Tool.exe)